 Ferrari Pininfarina Sergio

-Built to honour Sergio Pininfarina after his passing in 2012, the Pininfarina Sergio concept was unveiled at the 2013 Geneva motor show.
-Based on the 458 Spider, the car was not intended for production, but Ferrari later announced that it would build six Sergios, still based on the 458 Spider, but with power sourced from a 458 Italia engine.
-Car number one, as pictured here, was offered at RM Sotheby’s Monaco auction in May 2018.
+Built to honour Sergio Pininfarina after his passing in 2012, the Pininfarina Sergio concept was unveiled at the 2013 Geneva Motor Show.
+Based on the 458 Spider, the car was not intended for production, but Ferrari later announced that it would build six Sergios, still based on the 458 Spider.
+Car number one, pictured here, was offered at RM Sotheby’s Monaco auction in May 2018.